-Regarding sites of metastases, patients in the dnMBC and early12 groups were most likely to have widespread (bone, visceral and brain) disease with 26.3% and 21.4% respectively, compared to 13.6% in the late relapse group.
-Early12 patients were the most likely to develop only visceral disease (30.0%).
-Of those who presented with a late relapse, 46.4% developed bone and visceral disease (compared to 17.1% in the early12 group).
-Patients with dnMBC were most likely to develop brain metastases (39.5%), compared to 24.3% in the late relapse group.
-The presence of bone metastases was least common in the early12 group (54.3%, compared to 71.1% of the dnMBC group).
+Regarding sites of metastases (at any time during disease course), patients in the dnMBC and early12 groups were most likely to have widespread (bone, visceral and brain) disease with 26.3% and 21.4% respectively, compared to 13.6% in the late relapse group.
+Patients with dnMBC had the highest prevalence of brain metastases (39.5%), which decreased with time to relapse (24.3% in the late relapse group).
+The proportion with bone metastases correlated with time to relapse amongst those with rMBC: 54.3% of the early12, up to 71.4% with late relapse (71.1% of the dnMBC group).
 Visceral metastases were equally prevalent throughout all groups.

 When the first site of metastases was evaluated, bone only or nodal only disease at presentation was most common in the dnMBC group (30.3% and 15.8% respectively).
-Visceral only disease was most common in the early12 group (35.7%).
-The presence of bone and visceral metastases at relapse was most common in the late relapse group (42.0%) and least common in the early12 group (17.1%).

-In the rMBC group with TNBC, the presence of brain metastases was associated with a reduced HR for death, compared to those who did not develop brain metastases (HR 0.68, 95% CI 0.48-0.97, p=0.030) (Figure S1A).
-When PDRS was compared, there was no significant difference (Figure S1B).
+Visceral metastases at presentation of metastatic disease were less common in the dnMBC group (52.6%) and most common in the early24to60 group (66.8%).
+Bony metastases at presentation were present in 50% of the early12 group, increasing to 60.4% of the late relapse group (57% of dnMBC).
+Brain metastases at presentation decreased with time to relapse amongst the rMBC cohort: 18.6% of early12 and 8.7% of late relapses (1.3% of dnMBC).

 Treatment

 Amongst dnMBC patients, 65.8% (50/76) had local surgery.
-Survival was better in those who had surgery, with an HR of 0.41 (0.24-0.68, p=<0.001) and 5-year OS of 44.6% (42.24-46.94) vs. 15.27% (7.85-24.97) (Figure 3).
-There was no relationship between surgical margins and when patients developed metastatic disease (Table 1).
-Patients were treated with palliative chemotherapy in 98.7% of the dnMBC group versus 71.4% in the early12 group and 70.3% in the late relapse group.
+Survival was better in those who had surgery, with a univariable HR of 0.41 (0.24-0.68, p=<0.001) and 5-year OS of 44.6% (42.24-46.94) vs. 15.27% (7.85-24.97) (Figure 3).
+Patients were treated with palliative cytotoxic chemotherapy in 98.7% of the dnMBC group versus 71.4% in the early12 group and 70.3% in the late relapse group.
 Palliative hormone therapy was also highest in the dnMBC group (68.4%), whereas it was given in 28.6% of patients who relapsed within 12 months and 61.4% of patients with a late relapse.
 Palliative radiotherapy was also administered at the highest rate in the dnMBC group, with 76.3% of patients receiving it, compared to 60.0% in the early12 group and 50.0% in the late relapse group.

 Discussion

 This is the largest prospective study to evaluate metastatic disease in the young onset breast cancer population.
 We have shown that young women who develop secondary metastatic disease, even if greater than five years after diagnosis, have shorter survival time following diagnosis of metastases compared to those who present with de novo metastatic disease.
-When survival from initial diagnosis (OS) was compared, this was superior for those who relapsed after 24 months, compared to the patients with dnMBC.
+When survival from initial diagnosis (OS) was compared, this was superior for those with dnMBC, compared to those who developed relapsed disease within 24 months.